naptha/menu/README.md

 and back then, there were tons of things that were pretty terrifying- ship wrecks, being stranded at sea with no ability to discern longitude, scurvy and more. but those wise cartographers deemed none of these to be so truly horrific to bear a warning of dragons, to spare that label for when the time came that something would truly be worthy of that warning: my code.

+### features

+* it's going to show a menu where your cursor is when you right click
+* menus can be hierarchical
+* menu items can be checkboxes
+* stick arbitrary html into your menu items
+* support for keyboard driven navigation (including fuzzy searching for matches)
+* scrollable, because how bad of an idea could it possibly be to scroll within a context menu?

 ### what is it gonna look like

 ![mock of what the menu can be](mock.png)